The customer experience does not end with the sale

 Stay connected to your customers through issuer collaboration

 By providing your own digital receipt, you have performed due diligence in keeping your customer informed of a valid transaction, including the information to validate it.
-This is also good evidence should you require it for chargeback representment.
+This is also good evidence should you require it for dispute representment.
 But what if your customer misfiles the email or, like 76% of people with a transaction inquiry, just calls their issuer?

 This is where Verifi’s PREVENT solution comes into play.
 PREVENT is powered by Order Insight (formerly Visa Merchant Purchase Inquiry (VMPI)) and accessed by issuers on the Visa Resolve Online (VROL) platform.
 Order Insight enables you to share transaction details with issuers, allowing you to choose from over 160 fields to map data across.
 This data transfer happens in near real time, at the issuer’s request, while on the phone with your customer, empowering the issuer to help validate the transaction and prevent a dispute at the point of first customer inquiry.
 Order Insight essentially extends your customer service to issuer call centers, providing an improved customer experience and preventing disputes from entering the payments ecosystem.
 That’s some serious collaboration for a lot of wins.